 Tip #2: Show proficiency in preparing a classroom

 I always ensure my classroom is welcoming and in good condition to promote learning.
 I draft the class rules and stick them on the wall for every student to read and know what they need to do.
 I also post posters and other visual aids that make learning more engaging and fun.
-They ensure the students familiarize themselves with all the English vocabulary and concepts, making their minds ready to learn.
+They ensure the students familiarize themselves with English vocabulary and concepts, making their minds ready to learn.

 12. How Do You Evaluate Your Students?